I'm with Stupid (Pet Shop Boys song)

 "I'm with Stupid" is a song by English synth-pop duo Pet Shop Boys from their ninth studio album, Fundamental (2006).
 It was released on 8 May 2006 as the album's lead single.
 It became the duo's 21st top-10 single in the United Kingdom, peaking at number 8.
+The song was nominated for Best Dance Recording at the 49th Annual Grammy Awards.

-Meaning
+Background and composition

 Though ostensibly about a romantic relationship with a man perceived by the public as a "moron", the song has been acknowledged as being, on another level, about Tony Blair's beleaguered "special relationship" with George W. Bush.
 The protagonist of the song is eventually brought to wonder if the other's stupidity might not be a front: